katzurki/netflix-autoqc/README.md

 For support, bug reports or feedback please contact me at katzurki@gmail.com

+These are the issues/ideas I'm currently working on.
+Thanks everybody who provided their feedback and shared ideas.
+Let me know if I forgot anything.

 TODO in no particular order:
 * migrate to manifest v3
 * include diff.js, Save Shortcuts, ImportBetterSRT in the extension